-Our day-long core seminar is designed to test assumptions about our own knowledge, and what it takes to be influential on a large scale.
-Our approach is playful, dynamic and results-oriented—games, high stakes scenarios, and live group thought experiments challenge you to think more expansively about what you know, why it matters, and how to use it.
+Our day-long Core Seminar ("Write To Change The World") is designed to test assumptions about our individual knowledge, and what it takes to be influential on a large scale.
 We explore the source of credibility; the patterns and elements of persuasion; the difference between being “right” and being effective; how to preach beyond the choir; and how to think bigger about what you know—to have more impact in the world.
-Participants emerge with concrete results (op-ed drafts and more), and follow-up access to our national network of high-level Mentor-Editors.
+Participants emerge with concrete results, including the outline for an op-ed.

 For groups that want to purchase 10 or more spots at once, learn more about our group rates.

 + New Orleans

 - November 18-19, 2017 (Advanced Core Seminar - 1.5 Days) - Register

 + San Francisco